Monday, December 24, 2012

 1. Two ugly blue plaid love seats (always hated those), gone.
 Same for ugly red and blue plaid couch from other room, gone.
 Both were inherited and they provided a place to sit and no more than that as an attribute.

-2. Raggedy Ann and Andy dolls and paraphernalia, also gone for the most part and what is left (about 5%) of it, packed away.
+2. Raggedy Ann and Andy dolls and related paraphernalia, also gone for the most part and what is left (about 5% of the original collection), packed away.

 3. Dishes, dishes, and more dishes... all inherited and some dragged in the house by other means.
 Now given away, or donated to charity.
 Out of my life.